ESG 2024

 This year, the implementation process of the EU Directive on equal pay through pay transparency and enforcement mechanisms has started.
 A legislative proposal for the implementation was expected in the first quarter of 2024.
 However, to date, no proposal has been published, indicating that the process is behind schedule.
 The EU Directive must be fully implemented by 7 June 2026.

 From an EU perspective, the Corporate Sustainability Due Diligence Directive (CSDDD) furthermore requires large companies to identify and – where necessary – prevent, end or mitigate adverse impacts of their business activities on human rights.
-These due diligence requirements will be discussed in great detail in 4.
+These due diligence requirements will be discussed in greater detail in 4.
 ESG Due Diligence.

 A legislative proposal on equal opportunities in recruitment was rejected by the Dutch Senate earlier in 2024.